ullgren/tell-stick-connector/README.md

 # TellStick Anypoint Connector

-This connector makes it possible to connect to a  [telldus-core](http://developer.telldus.com/wiki/TellStickInstallationUbuntu) telldusd and control devices connected to it.
+This connector makes it possible to connect to a Telldus TellStick to control and recive events from devices and sensors connected to it.

+The [Telldus Tellstick DUO](http://www.telldus.se/products/tellstick_duo) allows you to control and receive events from a [wide range of devices](http://www.telldus.se/products/compability).

 # Mule supported versions